Brobz/nuca_script/README.md

     println(int_arr[0], int_arr[9]);

-All of the array elements are 0-indexed, meaning the first element will be found at index 0 and the last element at index array_size - 1.
+All of the array elements are 0-indexed, meaning the first element will be found at index 0 and the last element at index `array_size - 1`.

-Be careful not enter a negative number or a number that is bigger than the index of the last element, for it will throw an _Array Out of Bounds_ runtime exception!
+Be careful not enter a negative number or a number that is bigger than the index of the last element, for it will throw an `Array Out of Bounds` runtime exception!

 Arrays can also have multiple dimensions, which is very useful for modeling matrices and other cool things: